Découvrez Le Temple d'Apollon à Delphes - Growy and Tasty

 The Modern Archaeological Site: An Unmissable Destination

-Visitors can also explore other major buildings on the site, such as the Athenian Treasury, a small temple used to house offerings from Greek city-states, and the Theater of Delphi, which staged dramatic performances in front of a breathtaking landscape.
+Visitors can explore other major buildings on the site.
+For example, the Athenian Treasury, a small temple, housed offerings from the Greek city-states.
+And the Theater of Delphi offered dramatic performances against a backdrop of breathtaking scenery.

-Not far from the temple, the well-preserved Delphi Stadium bears witness to the importance of the Pythian Games.
+Not far from the temple, the well-preserved Delphi Stadium is a reminder of the importance of the Pythian Games.
+A venue for sporting and cultural competitions, it bears witness to the enduring legacy of Greek culture.

 The Enigmas and Mysteries of Delphi

-This discovery reopens the debate on the origin of Pythia’s trances and how these gases might have affected the priestess’ psychology, opening up a new perspective on ancient religious practices.
+This discovery reopens the debate on Pythia’s trances and their impact on the psychology of the priestess.
+It also opens up a new perspective on ancient religious practices.
+Delphi continues to captivate researchers and history buffs alike.

 How to plan your visit to Delphi

-Located around 180 km northwest of Athens, Delphi is accessible by car or bus, and many organized tours offer guided tours of the site.
+A visit to Delphi is a unique experience that combines history and natural beauty.
+Located around 180 km northwest of Athens, the site is easily accessible by car or bus.
+Numerous organized tours offer guided tours to discover the emblematic sites.

 An Enduring Place in Ancient Greece